junglesta/wherenodoctor/_posts/2015-12-31-introduction.md

   2. **Informed self-care should be the main goal of any health program or activity.**

-  3. **Ordinary people provided with clear, simple information can prevent and treat most common health problems in their own homes—earlier, cheaper, and often better than can doctors.**
+  3. **Ordinary people provided with clear, simple information can prevent and treat most common health problems in their own homes, earlier, cheaper, and often better than can doctors.**

   4. **Medical knowledge should not be the guarded secret of a select few, but should be freely shared by everyone.**